A better Alternative to Oil, Gas, Coal, and Solar Energyby Kelly R. Smith

 Why Geothermal Now?

 - Solar energy.
 It only works when the sun shines.
 Solar panel farms take up a lot of real estate.
 When they get dirty/dusty (as out in the wide, open spaces), water must be trucked out in hydrocarbon-fueled trucks to spray them down.
 Forms of storage media like batteries save captured energy for when it’s needed, but this is expensive.
 They require rare earth minerals such as Cadmium telluride (CdTe) and copper indium gallium deselenide (CIGS)1.
+It gets worse; if you install these expensive panels you may partially be able to get off the grid but it takes many years to recoup your investment.
+If you have to re-roof your home, it gets very expensive.

 - Wind power.
 It’s noisy.
 It threatens wildlife; gold eagles and tailed hawks notably have a propensity to fly into the blades.
 Studies show that approximately 45,000 birds have fallen victim over the last 20 years due to these wind turbines.
-They are inefficient; the functional part of the turbines are only able to extract about 59% of the wind’s power.
+They are inefficient; the functional part of the wind turbines are only able to extract about 59% of the wind’s power.
 Not much ROI.
 Installation is expensive; just one can be as much as $2 million or more, and that is before maintenance begins2.

 Geothermal carries none of these burdens but it is just as plentiful as sun and wind.
 Vox.com says, “The heat is continuously replenished by the decay of naturally occurring radioactive elements, at a flow rate of roughly 30 terawatts, almost double all human energy consumption.
 That process is expected to continue for billions of years.3” What’s not to love?